ExRizzve/PulseDropHead-Plugin/README.md

 # PulseDropHead

-A Minecraft plugin for Paper/Pulse 1.21+ that adds player head drops on death with advanced features.
+A Minecraft plugin for Pulse 1.21.11 that adds player head drops on death with advanced features.

 ## Features